 Consider Mobile-Friendliness First

 Building an effective layout for mobile and desktop website design is critical for increased website responsiveness.
 However, you must start with a mobile site and then expand your work to other devices.
 This gives you a preview of how text, pictures, logos, and other components would look on smaller devices.
 You can rely upon a few concepts to test them and incorporate them accordingly.
-Also, several tools are available to analyze website responsiveness and implement the right measures for achieving a mobile-friendly site.
+Also, several tools are available to analyze website responsiveness and implement the right measures for achieving a mobile-friendly website design.
 As a result, you’ll be able to adapt the template to larger screens, such as desktops and laptops.